DavidCEllis/ducktools-env/README.md

 If you wish your script to persist as an "application" you can define 'owner', 'name' and 'version' fields.

+These environments **require** generation of a lockfile.

+A new version of the application will update the environment to depend on that version.
+The environment will be rebuilt if the lockfile is updated on updating to a new version.
+If the lockfile has changed but the version has not, running the application will fail (unless the version is a pre-release).
+Old versions will also fail to run if the environment has been created for a new version.

 ```python
 # /// script